 Around November 10 last year, the PM 10 level in many places in Delhi crossed 999, which is the scale beyond which Dense smog shrouded the city of Delhi and it reduced visibility as well.
 To put it in a clear perspective, anything beyond 300 is considered hazardous on the PM 10 index.
 Now imagine the toxic air that people were forced to inhale at 999.
 Simply dreadful!

 Air pollution is the epidemic of our times that kills more people annually than smoking and wars.
 According to the UN, 6 million people die every year due to air pollution.
-What’s even scarier is the fact that more than 93% children in the world inhale toxic air and are vulnerable to several diseases.
-Those from the lower socio-economic strata
+What’s even scarier is the fact that more than 93% of children in the world inhale toxic air and are vulnerable to several diseases.

 Unlike China, which has cracked the whip on air pollution and reduced it drastically, India still is far behind and implementation remains a key issue despite the existence of laws, tribunals and environmental panels.
 Only stringent enforcement can help save people.
 And it remains to be seen when we will address this dire existential threat.